 Mugwort - Artemisia vulgaris

 Mugwort is a tall perennial plant that has naturalized over much of North America and is considered invasive in many areas.
-It is sweet smelling and makes a fragrant, mildly bitter tea.
+It is sweet smelling and makes a fragrant tea.
 It has long been used as a medicinal herb.
-It is used for digestive problems, irregular menstruation, high blood pressure, sedative, laxative, and liver tonic.
-It is used in my household as a relaxing bedtime tea.
+It is traditionally used for digestive problems, irregular menstruation, high blood pressure, sedative, laxative, and liver tonic.
+It is used as a relaxing bedtime tea that promotes sleep.

 1 Abiri R, Silva ALM, de Mesquita LSS, de Mesquita JWC, Atabaki N, de Almeida EB Jr, Shaharuddin NA, Malik S. Towards a better understanding of Artemisia vulgaris: Botany, phytochemistry, pharmacological and biotechnological potential.
 Food Res Int.
 2018 Jul;109:403-415. doi: 10.1016/j.foodres.2018.03.072.
 Epub 2018 Mar 29.
 PMID: 29803465.